abreen/todo/README.markdown

 1. `todo` or `todo list` lists all of your todos,
 2. `todo add` adds a new todo,
-3. `todo amend` amends an existing todo,
+3. `todo amend` amends an existing todo, and
-5. `todo reschedule` reschedules an existing todo, and
-6. `todo remove` removes the specified todo.
+4. `todo remove` removes the specified todo.

 The file managed by `todo` is as simple as it gets.
 Each todo is written to a new line. `todo` merely adds and removes lines to this file.
 If you